 "No," Dawn said, moving quickly after her sister.
 The pain in her thigh was already diminishing.
 "No," she repeated more firmly as she placed herself between Buffy and her watcher.
 "Don't make me fight you."

 Buffy's eyes widened.
 She was no longer holding back.
-"Move aside, Dawn," the older slayer ordered.
+"Move aside, Dawn," she ordered.